-Many people experience neck pains and discomfort throughout their lifetime.
-This pain may be correlated to a recent injury or strain, or it may be a chronic condition that has affected you everyday.
-Whatever the cause, there are treatment options available from Palm Beach Pain Institute to help relieve your neck pain.
+Many people near Delray Beach experience neck pains and discomfort throughout their lifetime.
+This pain may be correlated to a recent injury or strain, or it may be a chronic condition that has affected you every day.
+Whatever the cause, there are treatment options available from Palm Beach Pain Institute to help you find chronic neck pain relief.

-Most cases of neck pain are mild in nature, and will resolve themselves with adequate rest and minor at-home treatments like regularly applying ice to the affected area.
+Most cases of neck pain are mild and will resolve themselves with adequate rest and minor at-home treatments like regularly applying ice to the affected area.

 We often push our bodies beyond their regular physical activity levels, which can often result in pulled muscles.
 It is also possible for these types of strains to develop from chronic habits such as poor posture while sitting at a computer or even while looking down at a book you are reading.